Sterile ECG Electrodes: When Hospitals Must Choose Sterile Packaging

 9.1 Three principles that survive every department

-- Skin-barrier compromise → sterile.
-If the stratum corneum is broken, surgically open, or pathologically thin (neonatal, burn, severe MARSI), sterile packaging is the right default.
-The skin's defense has been removed; the electrode should not add to the bacterial load.
+1. Skin-barrier compromise → sterile.
+If the stratum corneum is broken, surgically open, or pathologically thin (neonatal, burn, severe MARSI), sterile packaging is the right default — the skin's defense is gone, so the electrode should not add to the bacterial load.

-- Sterile-field proximity → sterile.
-Electrodes within or near a sterile field (OR, cath lab) belong to that sterile field for clinical-protocol purposes.
+3. Sterile-field proximity → sterile.
+Electrodes within or near a sterile field (OR, cath lab) belong to that field for clinical-protocol purposes.
 The cost difference is small; the benefit is procedural integrity.

 Do ECG electrodes need to be sterile?